 Interested in more information on GIS technology?
 Visit the United States Geological Survey website for a thorough discussion of the history, design, implementation, and uses for today's GIS in a rapidly changing world.

-Polk County is pleased to offer an interactive mapping tool, WebMap, which contains several interactive digital maps that allows you to explore Polk County, Oregon with simple controls for viewing them.
-WebMap was developed to provide access to digital maps at Polk County for County employees, government partners, businesses, and the public.
-Polk County's interactive mapping tool is based on GeoMoose.
+Polk County is pleased to offer an interactive mapping tool, WebMap, which contains several interactive digital maps that allows you to explore Polk County, Oregon with simple controls for viewing them. line access to many of its static maps and geographic information.